-Dickinson uses her characteristic capitalizations and punctuation in the text as well as bringing out her broad knowledge in order to create references that readers will have to research to understand.
+Dickinson uses her characteristic capitalization and punctuation in the text as well as bringing out her broad knowledge in order to create references that readers will have to research to understand.
 ‘If those I loved were lost’ is a great example of Dickinson’s more allusive poetry.

 Explore If those I loved were lost